Group-Equivariant Diffusion Models for Lattice Field Theory: Application to scalar theory in 2D

 In two spatial dimensions, scalar field configurations can be thought of as images; here, the `pixels' correspond to the field values at each of the corresponding lattice sites $\phi(x) \in (-\infty, \infty)$, and the image width/height are the spatial lattice extents $L \times L$.
 Similarly, instead of RGB channels, we have a single channel.
+In figure~\ref{fig:phi4_reverse_lattices}, we illustrate an example of a $32 \times 32$ $\phi^4$ configuration evolving along the reverse diffusion process in similar fashion to a 2D image.
 Unlike images, however, field configurations and the lattices on which they reside are endowed with certain physical symmetries, which we show can be built in to score-based diffusion models via the design of the score network itself.
-In Sec.~\ref{sec:impact_of_model_symmetry}, we detail the beneficial impact that respecting these symmetries has on our model quality.
+In section~\ref{sec:impact_of_model_symmetry}, we detail the beneficial impact that respecting these symmetries has on our model quality.

 Our current implementation of a $\mathbb{Z}_2$-equivariant network is to take a generic (non-equivariant) U-Net and anti-symmetrize it: